OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-column.md

 ![columns](https://free-images.com/tn/7dbb/columns_arches_patio_de.jpg){.w-full .rounded}
 ::
 ```
-The code of second colum is a bit more elabprated:
+The code of second column is a bit more elaborated:
 ```mdc
 :::ShColumn
 ---